devonfw-tutorials/katacoda-scenarios-dev/173_rework-devon4j-app-tutorial_devon4j-app/step3.md

-Now. you have to build a devon4j sample application i.e. sampleapp.
+Now you have to build a devon4j sample application i.e. sampleapp.